-And it's happened for one simple reason... you've set up barriers that keep the river from flowing into that area - levies of pride, selfishness, stubbornness.

-You need to tear down those barriers this morning, and let the river flow into those swampy places.
+Well, it's happened for one simple reason... you've set up barriers that keep the river from flowing into that area - levies of pride, dams of selfishness, sandbags of stubbornness are blocking the river from flowing...
+You need to tear down those barriers today, and let the river invade those swampy places.